Ultimate California Road Trip from San Francisco to Fort Bragg

 Drive Time: 1 hour

-Stop 1: Mendocino to Glass Beach
+Stop 1: Glass Beach

 Begin your second day with a leisurely breakfast in Mendocino and explore the town’s historic architecture and lush gardens.
 Mendocino’s streets are dotted with cafes and bakeries, making it an ideal place for a relaxed morning.